CMS2024Team/CMS2024Team/Deployment.md

 - **Timothy Kipkosgei:**

-  -Plugins, Github Master and Documentation
+  - Plugins, Github Master and Documentation

 - **Victor Kipkosgei Rutto:**
   - Maintaining constant communication and meeting the objectives of the website.